-Most fireplaces today are considered to have a “Traditional” style firebox.
-The side walls of this firebox have very little splay or angle to them.
+Most fireplaces today are considered to have a “Traditional” style.
+The side walls of this style have very little splay or angle to them.
 This takes away from the amount of heat the firebox can radiate.
 Also, the rear wall of the firebox is normally flat and is almost as wide as the fireplace opening.
 In essence your traditional fireplace is truly just a large rectangular masonry box that puts enough heat back into the fire for combustion and up the chimney for draft, not much into the room.

 A “Rumford” style firebox is tall with a shallow hearth depth.
 The throat is narrowed to eliminate turbulence and pull the smoke up the chimney with little heat loss.
 The rear wall dimension is one third the size of the fireplace opening which allows for the splaying of the sidewalls.
-The side walls of the firebox are angled to radiate heat into the fire as well as back into the room for more efficient burning of the wood.
+The side walls are angled to radiate heat into the fire as well as back into the room for more efficient burning of the wood.

 Prior Fire Firebox

-A “Prior Fire” style firebox is similar to a Rumford firebox except the rear wall of the firebox has a 4 inch apex hump or about a quarter of the way up.
+A “Prior Fire” style firebox is similar to a Rumford firebox except the rear wall has a 4 inch apex hump or about a quarter of the way up.
 It is designed to radiate heat downward towards the fuel (wood) as well as radiate more heat into the room.